The internet has been abuzz of late with the news that there is “Growing demand of Chinese men as life partners“.

 I married a Chinese man from a poor countryside family.
 However, on a spouse visa I wasn’t allowed to work.
 My new husband also struggled to find a job after graduating from a good Chinese university.
 His friends with average grades were offered degree related jobs, however, the employers kept turning down his applications when they found out his wife was a foreigner.
 He was told: ‘your wife won’t want to live in this part of China where the position is located’; ‘you are too likely to leave China and move to your wife’s country’ etc. Eventually we accepted that he needed a new career path and he started on a minimal wage of 2500RMB per month.
 With no option of financial help from his family and with extended family members to support, I obviously needed to work too.
 On a spouse visa, this isn’t legal.
 I found a job and applied for a work permit.
 This was when I discovered that I needed 2 years of work experience to apply for the permit.
 I was faced with two choices: leave my husband and return home, separating us for at least 2 years while I built up my CV; or listen to the permit issue officer who took pity on me and kindly suggested I ‘edit’ my CV.

 I have very much married into my husband’s family and have taken on board an enormous amount of Chinese culture.
 In China the mother-in-law/daughter-in-law relationship is infamous at being difficult to juggle, but it is one that mother-in-law and I have juggled rather well.
-A limiting spouse visa that doesn’t let me work or even purchase my own train ticket is a reminder that although I have married into China, I am still an outsider.
+A limiting spouse visa that doesn’t let me work or even pick up my train ticket at a kiosk* is a reminder that although I have married into China, I am still an outsider.
 The dream of owning a Green Card continues.

 So where does that leave us?